Netlist

 Routing Layers

-To route the connection in a layout or to extract the connectivity information and netlist highlighting information on the layers to be used is required.
+This feature is used to route the connection in a layout, or to extract netlist highlighting and connectivity information.
 There are different ways to enter this information.
-All setup feature are located inthe setup tab of the netlist-tools.
+All setup features are located in the setup tab of the netlist-tools.

 Layer Manager

-layer manager In the layer manager it can set for each layer, if this layer is an connecting layer, a via layer, or has no connecting feature.
-Also set are technology information like minimum width and minimum spacing.
+layer manager The layer manager can tell you if the layer is a connecting layer, a via layer, or has no connecting feature.
+Technology information like minimum width and minimum spacing can be set.
 The order of the layers is set by its 3d settings.

 Import from File

-Inside the Layer Manager there is a feature Import Layer Settings (visible after pressing the litte + in the lower left.
-This feature will load all layer setting from a file including the connecting information.
-Connecting information is not included in any supported layer files.
+Inside the Layer Manager there is a feature Import Layer Settings (visible after pressing the litte + in the lower left).
+This feature will load all layer settings from a file, it includes the connecting information.
+Connecting information is not included in all supported layer files.

 Layer Stack

-layer stack The identical information can be set Layer Stack.
-It is just an alternative way to enter the data.
+layer stack Identical information can be set to Layer Stack which is an alternative way to enter the data.
 Clicking on one layer will show the technology data for that layer.

 PCB Layer Setup

-Printed Circuit Board layer setup A assistance setup dialog is available for Printed Circuit Boards (PCB).
+Printed Circuit Board layer setup An assistance setup dialog is available for Printed Circuit Boards (PCB).
 This layer setup is mandatory in use with several PCB file formats.

 Macros

-All the required setup can of course also be done with a macro.
+All the required setups can of course also be done with a macro.
 Any layer setup macro generated by its feature in the Layer Manager (visible after pressing the little + in the lower left of the Layer Manager) includes also the connecting information.
-For the example technology OpenCellLibrary a layer setup macro is located under Utilities/Technology/OpenCellLibrary.
+For example, with the technology OpenCellLibrary, a layer setup macro is located under Utilities/Technology/OpenCellLibrary.